Special Weather Statement issued for Central St. Louis by NWS - News Break

 Special Weather Statement issued for Central St. Louis by NWS

-Effective: 2021-06-24 01:00:00 CDT Expires: 2021-06-24 01:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central St. Louis A STRONG THUNDERSTORM WILL AFFECT EAST CENTRAL ST. LOUIS COUNTY At 1259 AM CDT, a strong thunderstorm was 8 miles south of Eveleth, or 21 miles east of Hibbing, moving east at 55 mph.
-Wind gusts up to 40 mph, nickel size hail, and frequent cloud to ground lightning can be expected with this storm.
-This storm will be near Whiteface Reservoir around 115 AM CDT.
-Other locations impacted by this storm include Murphy Lake, Melrude, Markham, Makinen, Zim, Iron Junction and Comstock Lake.
+Effective: 2021-06-24 00:47:00 CDT Expires: 2021-06-24 01:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central St. Louis A STRONG THUNDERSTORM WILL AFFECT CENTRAL ST. LOUIS COUNTY At 1247 AM CDT, a strong thunderstorm was over Eveleth, or 18 miles east of Hibbing, moving east at 35 mph.
+Wind gusts up to 40 mph, nickel size hail, and occasional cloud to ground lightning can be expected with this storm.
+This storm will be near Virginia around 1250 AM CDT.
+Gilbert around 1255 AM CDT.
+Other locations impacted by this storm include Iron Junction, Markham, Leonidas, Makinen, Esquagama Lake and Mckinley.
 Seek shelter inside a sturdy building and away from windows until this storm passes.
 Get off area lakes and seek shelter on shore in a sturdy shelter or a hard topped vehicle.
 This storm may intensify, please monitor local media outlets for additional information and possible warnings from the National Weather Service.alerts.weather.gov